shuzhao-li-lab/asari/doc/README.md

-# Technical details
+# README for Developers

-This is more for Developers.
 Please see README at upper directory for general information of asari.

 ## Algorithms and work flows